 So how to improve SEO of your website:

-- Do your best to write quality content.
+Do your best to write quality content.
 Take a look at what your competition is doing and try to figure out what you can do better.
 Find some users’ pain points and offer a new solution.
+Also, make sure to avoid grammatical errors and typos, since readers pay attention to that and may not take you seriously if your content is mediocre.
+Capitalize where necessary, make sure to leave the appropriate amount of space and create an overall pleasant reading experience for your viewers.
 Whatever you do, don’t let good content go to waste.
 Repurpose your content and create infographics or short videos.

-- Utilize long-tail and niche keywords.
-Don’t skip your research – find those specific keywords that maybe lack volume but will bring you quality leads.
+Utilize long-tail and niche keywords and, for more info, check out our post dedicated to keywords: «What are keywords?
+SEO.
+Ads.
+Luck?» Don’t skip your research – find those specific keywords that may lack volume but will bring you quality leads.
 Be on top of all the changes and innovations in your niche, and be the first to cover those emerging trends.
 This way, you’ll establish yourself as a go-to source for those topics before anybody else does.

 Now it’s your turn to create your SEO story and make Google love you.
 Start applying these tips today or use them as an inspiration for your own strategy.
 If you already have a successful story, go ahead and share it with us in our comment section.

-If you still haven’t had a chance to set your online business in motion and exercise your SEO knowledge, but you have awesome ideas – then my friend you are in the right place.
+If you still haven’t had a chance to set your online business in motion and exercise your SEO knowledge, but you have awesome ideas – my friend, you are in the right place.
 Create your website today and begin your success story with us.
-Our goal is to make your life easier - all our templates are SEO friendly and come with a tool that will speed up your website optimization process.
-We can talk about benefits all day, but don’t you think it is much better to see them for yourself?
+Our goal is to make your life easier - all of our templates are SEO friendly and come with a tool that will speed up your website optimization process.
+We can talk about benefits all day, but don’t you think it is much better to experience them for yourself?